Jinzhou Liaoning, China Travel Guide

 The city's historical sites connect visitors to significant events that shaped modern China.

-Bijia Mountain's tidal path provides a rare and beautiful natural phenomenon.
+Bijia Mountain's tidal path provides an unusual and beautiful natural phenomenon.

 Stay on marked paths, especially in natural areas like Bijia Mountain.